 Many offices across campus plan events but often need some help.
-University Ceremonies and Events within the Office of Alumni Relations has two experts who have gathered a variety of resources designed to guide you through the process of planning your event.
+University Ceremonies and Events within the Office of Alumni Relations has experts who have gathered a variety of resources designed to guide you through the process of planning your event.
 Below you will find a helpful step-by-step list of action items and additional resources for more in-depth event planning assistance.

 UNH Event Planning Considerations